-The Porziuncola Museum is located in the municipality of Assisi in the guided tour of the sanctuary of Santa Maria degli Angeli, the route runs through the places related to the human and spiritual life of St. Francis.
+The Porziuncola Museum is located in the municipality of Assisi and it is part of the guided itinerary of the sanctuary of Santa Maria degli Angeli.
+The tour concerns the places related to the human and spiritual life of St. Francis.

-The museum is divided into 5 different rooms containing works divided in chronological order from birth to death of the saint:
+The Museum is divided into 5 different rooms, which containing works divided in chronological order from birth to death of the Saint of Assisi:

-- Hall A: has a plastic, scale 1:25.000, which plays the religious presence in the Spoleto Valley at the time of St. Francis;
+- Hall A: it has a scale model, scale 1:25.000, which reproduces the religious life in the Spoleto Valley at the time of St. Francis;

-- Hall C: This room houses the wooden pulpit said San Bernardino and monograms of the name of Jesus (IHS), reminiscent of the devotional practice of St. Francis;
+- Hall C: this room hosts the wooden pulpit said San Bernardino and monograms of the name of Jesus (IHS), reminiscent of the devotional practice of St. Francis;

 - Hall D: in this room are preserved the evidence relating to the image of Mary at Portiuncula as the Madonna del Latte, polychrome stone sculpture of the late XIV -early fifteenth century, and the Madonna and Child by Sano di Pietro;